globocom/secDevLabs/owasp-top10-2017-apps/a1/mongection/README.md

 <p align="center"><img  src="images/a1-banner.png"/></p>

 Mongection is a simple NodeJS web application that simulates a login page.
-It has both `/register` and `/login` routes that, by communicating with a Mongo database, enable users to register and enter into a generic system.
+It has both `/register` and `/login` routes that, by communicating with a MongoDB, enable users to register and enter into a generic system.

 ## Index